Course code: TDA231/DIT380

 Machine learning software

-In this course, the practical homework assignments are designed to be solved with Matlab.
+In this course, the practical homework assignments are designed to be solved with IPython notebook environment.

 When working with the topics you’ve learned in this course however, you don’t need to write all parts of the implementation yourself.
-There are many mature libraries to use for applying machine learning.
-Two libraries that strive to be general, and therefore has many implemented algorithms, are scikit-learn (Python) and Weka (Java).
+There are many mature libraries to use for applying machine learning in general.
+Two libraries that strive to be comprehensive, and therefore has many implemented algorithms, are scikit-learn (Python) and Weka (Java).

 If you are working in a context that uses the Apache big data tools, e.g. the Hadoop ecosystem, there are machine learning libraries on top of these general processing frameworks.
 Most notable Mahout, Spark, and FlinkML.